seshnadathur/seshnadathur.github.io/_pages/about.md

 My research
 ======
-My work covers theory, simulation and observational cosmology.
-I am interested in methods of analysing galaxy survey data to understand the effects of dark energy and dark matter in the Universe.
+My research covers theory, simulation and observational cosmology, with a focus on methods of analysing galaxy survey data to understand the effects of dark energy and dark matter in the Universe.
 I use a combination of many techniques to achieve this, including redshift-space distortions, baryon acoustic oscillations, gravitational lensing and secondary CMB anisotropies.
 I am particularly interested in the use of cosmic voids – low-density regions identified in 3D maps of the galaxy distribution – as exciting tools to enhance the effectiveness of all these analyses.
-I also work on theoretical models of decaying dark matter and inflation in the early Universe.
+I also work on models of decaying dark matter and inflation in the early Universe.

 I am a member of several international survey collaborations:
 - [Euclid](https://www.euclid-ec.org/?_ga=2.46415655.1079985913.1604922658-1106304154.1581260477)